joannac-/playbook/MemoryUseOutsideWiredTigerCache.md

 ### High water mark

-At some point in the past a large amount of memory was allocated outside the WT cache and then freed, resulting in a current large **heap_size** and **total_free_bytes**.
+At some point in the past a large amount of memory was allocated outside the WiredTiger cache and then freed, resulting in a current large **heap_size** and **total_free_bytes**.

 * Diagnosis: examine memory usage history since last mongod restart (**uptime**) to find high-water mark for **current_allocated_bytes**

-* Remediation: see section "Excess memory allocated outside the WT cache"
+* Remediation: see section "Excess memory allocated outside the WiredTiger cache"

 ### Memory fragmentation